 The town hall, or actually a municipal building associated with trade, was built in Orneta after 1359.
-In the city’s act of location, that was renewed at that time, there was mention of existence of merchant house in the middle of the market.
-In its place in the following years, the seat of the city council was built in the following years.
+In the town’s act of foundation, that was renewed at that time, there was mention of existence of merchant house in the middle of the market.
+In its place in the following years, the seat of the town council was built in the following years.
 The construction works started before 1376, when it was first recorded as “mercatorium seu pratorium”.
 The construction must have been completed before 1384, when the town hall bell was cast (initially intended for the church rather than the town council building).
 At the beginning of the 15th century, the block of the town hall was covered with huts, which before 1614 received the form of a small houses.

 After the construction disaster in 1721, when part of the eastern façade collapsed, a renovation was carried out, during which the interiors were transformed, covering them on the first floor with polychrome ceilings.
 In 1777 the seat of the municipal police was added to the town hall, so that the entrance to the first floor was moved from the north to the south.
 In 1907-1908, the gables, roof and windows of the building were renovated, while in 1920, the interiors were rebuilt and a new entrance was made with stairs to the first floor from the east.
 During World War II, the building was seriously damaged.
 From 1955, part of the surrounding small houses began to be dismantled.
 In 1968-1978 conservation work was carried out, as well as renovation.